masetii/XposedImGuiMenu/README.md

 # Xposed ImGui Menu

-Uses Xposed's ZygoteInit function to inject the menu at runtime **on unity games**.
+Uses Xposed's ZygoteInit function to inject the menu at runtime **on Unity IL2CPP games**.

 This module works with **[LSPatch](https://github.com/JingMatrix/LSPatch)**, this way you can have stealthy no root injection.